Skip to main content

 Some have sensors or track your smartphone’s geolocation, and can switch off the heating when you’ve left and switch it back on when you return to your home!

 Work out what level of control you want vs what you’d like to be automated.
 For example, is it realistic that you’ll remember to change your heating if you’re later than usual coming home, or are you better getting an automated option?
-Do you mind it tracking your location?
+Do you mind an app tracking your location?

-Many offer options somewhere between entirely manual and entirely automated, for example some will alert you if your heating comes on when it thinks you’re away from home, while others will automatically turn it off for you.
+Many thermostat apps offer options somewhere between entirely manual and entirely automated.
+For example, some will alert you if your heating comes on when it thinks you’re away from home, while others will automatically turn it off for you.

 Be realistic about your tech expertise.
 If you hate using your smartphone, choose a simpler option.
 In this case, it might be worth reading a couple of reviews or doing an internet search on the simplest thermostats to control.